 What Are People Saying?

 Bestcompany.com gave Oscar 3.4 stars based on over 5,000 reviews.
 Some positive things people have to say about Oscar include their great customer service, easy-to-use app and website, and good job navigating telemedicine.
 On the contrary, some users were unhappy with the wait times to get doctor visits approved and high deductibles.

 Expertinsurancereview.com gave EmblemHealth 2 stars.
 Users seem to be satisfied with internal claim processing.
 Others, however, complain about difficulty with finding doctors that are covered by their plans and customer service.

 Which One is Best?

 EmblemHealth's Silver Bold plan and Oscar Health's Saver Silver have several differences that are important to consider when deciding which plan is best.
-EmblemHealth's $6,100 deductible is significantly higher than the $2,500 deducible for Oscar.
+EmblemHealth's $6,100 deductible is significantly higher than the $2,500 deductible for Oscar.
 Additionally, Oscar does not require a referral to see a specialist while EmblemHealth does.

 EmblemHealth offers up to $200 every 6 months for a gym membership while Oscar does not.
-However, Oscar has more positive review regarding customer service and user experience.
+However, Oscar has a more positive review regarding customer service and user experience.
 Oscar and EmblemHealth offer coverage at different hospitals in New York City, so it may make sense to get coverage at the hospital that is closest to your residence.